awt2542/SublimeCompletionFramerjs/README.md

 Change to `true` if you want to use dot notation for the PSD autocomplete

 Set to `false` if you prefer bracket notation.

-##Improvements
-Send me a pull request or contact me on twitter if you have any suggestions: [@andreaswah](https://twitter.com/andreaswah)